 Sterling Montessori is aware of the occasional need for students to be picked up early for various appointments (i.e. doctor, dentist, etc.).
 Please schedule these after school when possible.
-At the end of the school day, students are receiving last-minute instructions, packing up, collecting their belongings, and helping with the cleaning of the classroom.
+At the end of the school day, students are receiving last-minute instructions, packing up and helping with the cleaning of the classroom.
 Dismissing students during this time causes a disturbance to teachers and classmates.
-Please go to the Main Office to request early dismissal from class.
+Please go to the Main Office to request early dismissal from class and when possible email office@sterlingmontessori.org as well as the classroom teacher ahead of time.
 Repeated early dismissals are not allowed.
 Parents/guardians arriving after 3:00 pm will not be granted this request.